 - command: The command used to open the playlist.
-Default: open on OS X, xdg-open on other Unixes and start on Windows. - relative_to: Emit paths relative to base directory.
+Default: open on OS X, xdg-open on other Unixes and start on Windows.
+Insert { } to make use of the --args-feature. - relative_to: If set, emit paths relative to this directory.
 Default: None. - use_folders: When using the -a option, the m3u will contain the paths to each track on the matched albums.
 Enable this option to store paths to folders instead.
-Default: no.
+Default: no. - raw: Instead of creating a temporary m3u playlist and then opening it, simply call the command with the paths returned by the query as arguments.
+Default: no. - warning_treshold: Set the minimum number of files to play which will trigger a warning to be emitted.
+If set to no, warning are never issued.
+Default: 100.